LORD-W12/Nextise/FOLLOW-UP.md

-## Implementation:

-**Q) What libraries did you add to the frontend?
-What are they used for?**
-(Explain any additional libraries or tools you included and their purpose.)
+## Architecture & Design Decisions

+**Q) Describe your overall architecture and design decisions.
+Why did you choose this structure?**
+(Explain your folder structure, separation of concerns, design patterns used, and architectural choices.)

-**Q) What libraries did you add to the backend?
-What are they used for?**
+**Q) What libraries and frameworks did you choose and why?**
-(Explain any additional libraries or tools for backend functionality and what they are for.)
+(Explain your technology choices for both frontend and backend, including state management, validation, database ORM/ODM, etc.)

+**Q) How did you structure your database schema?
+What relationships and indexes did you create?**
+(Describe your database design, including any performance optimizations.)

+---

+## Implementation Details

+**Q) Explain your conflict detection algorithm.
+How does it work and what edge cases did you consider?**
+(Describe the logic, time complexity, and how you handle various conflict scenarios.)

+**Q) Explain your AI-powered trainer matching implementation.
+How did you integrate with the external AI API?**
+(Describe your AI service choice, prompt engineering approach, how you structure context for the AI, parse responses, handle API errors and rate limits, and what fallback mechanisms you implemented.)

-**Q) How does the application handle the assignment of trainers and the email notification feature?**
+**Q) How does the application handle trainer assignment and email notifications?**
-(Describe the implementation of the email functionality and how Mailhog was used for testing.)
+(Describe the flow, error handling, transaction management, and how Mailhog was used for testing.)

+**Q) What security measures did you implement?**
+(Explain input validation, sanitization, SQL injection prevention, XSS protection, authentication security, etc.)

+**Q) How did you handle error cases and edge scenarios?**
+(Describe your error handling strategy, user feedback, logging, and graceful degradation.)

+---

+## Technical Questions

 **Q) What command do you use to start the application locally?**
 `(Provide the command, e.g., docker-compose up, npm start)`

+**Q) How would you scale this application to handle 10,000+ courses?**
+(Describe performance optimizations, caching strategies, database optimizations, etc.)

+**Q) How would you handle concurrent trainer assignments to the same course?**
+(Explain your approach to race conditions, database transactions, locking mechanisms, etc.)

+**Q) What testing strategy would you implement for this application?**
+(Describe unit tests, integration tests, E2E tests, and what you would test.)

 ---

-## General:
+## Reflection

 **Q) If you had more time, what improvements or new features would you add?**
-(Discuss any potential enhancements, such as improved UI, new functionalities, etc.)
+(Discuss potential enhancements, optimizations, or features that would make this production-ready.)

 **Q) Which parts of the project are you most proud of?
 Why?**
-(Highlight the parts of the code that you think are most well-written or efficient.)
+(Highlight the parts of the code that demonstrate your best work, problem-solving skills, or technical expertise.)

 **Q) Which parts did you spend the most time on?
 What did you find most challenging?**
-(Describe any difficulties or complexities you encountered during development.)
+(Describe the most complex problems you solved, trade-offs you made, and what you learned.)

+**Q) What trade-offs did you make during development?**
+(Explain any shortcuts, simplifications, or decisions you made due to time constraints, and how you would improve them.)

+**Q) How did you approach the AI API integration?
+What AI service did you choose and why?**
+(Describe your AI service selection, prompt design process, how you structured the context and prompts, response parsing strategy, error handling approach, cost considerations, and any alternatives you considered.)

+---

+## Feedback

-**Q) How did you find the test overall?
-Did you encounter any issues or difficulties completing it?**
+**Q) How did you find the assessment overall?
+Did you encounter any issues or difficulties?**
-(Provide feedback on the test’s difficulty and any areas that could be clarified or improved.)
+(Provide honest feedback on the assessment's difficulty, clarity, and any areas that could be improved.)

-**Q) Do you have any suggestions on how we can improve the test?**
+**Q) Do you have any suggestions on how we can improve the assessment?**
-(We welcome suggestions to improve the interview process or the structure of the test.)
+(We welcome suggestions to improve the interview process, assessment structure, or requirements clarity.)